Dhanush-ck/ImageGallery/README.md

-# ImageGallery
+# Image Gallery
-This is a image preview gallery.
+This is an image preview gallery.
 - You can replace images using the edit icon
 - You can add/remove images as you like